 4. How far you’re willing to go to protect it: The cost

 If you’ve read this far, chances are you’re no slouch when it comes to internet privacy.
 But it’s worth considering how much time (and money) you’re willing to spend to protect your assets.
 For most people, a subscription to a logless, encrypted VPN service is the easiest solution, but there are a number of additional measures you can take if you’ve evaluated your situation as high-risk thus far in your threat modeling, and this blog post from the EFF is a good place to start.
 Some tools are free, some cost money, but all will take a little bit of time to set up, so have a good think about cost vs. benefit before you treat it like a strict to-do list.

 5. What would happen if you failed: The consequences

 Finally, take a look at the worst-case scenario.
 Everyone has private data, but the consequences of that data being compromised are different for everyone.
 Is it financial ruin?
 Marital destruction?
 Crippling shame and social exile?
 All of the above?
 Or maybe nothing at all?

-Personally, we believe privacy is for everyone, regardless of whether you think you have “something to hide”.
+ExpressVPN believes privacy is for everyone, regardless of whether you think you have “something to hide”.
 Just because you’re not doing anything illegal doesn’t mean you should let the government snoop on your online traffic.
 People behave differently when they know they’re being watched, so think about the consequences to your long-term psychological health as well!

 You can’t stop all the bullets

-On the Internet as in life itself, you can never be completely out of harm’s way.
+On the internet as in life itself, you can never be completely out of harm’s way.
 But hopefully the simple exercise of threat modeling is enough to put your paranoia in perspective!